apache/dubbo-samples/golang/README.md

 * configcenter

     Some examples of different config center.
-There is only one -- zookeeper at present.
+There is only two -- zookeeper ,apollo at present.

 ## How to build and run